 Mark assists technology companies in acquisitions, licenses and other technology-related commercial transactions, and advises clients on a wide variety of antitrust, foreign investment review and other regulatory issues.

 Mark's practice includes regularly representing clients before various government antitrust agencies in connection with the U.S. Hart-Scott-Rodino Act and other antitrust aspects of acquisitions worldwide.
-He has handled several hundred filings with the Federal Trade Commission and Department of Justice antitrust sections specifically responsible for technology matters, including many of the most significant recent transactions in the industry, such as Cisco Systems' acquisition of Scientific Atlanta, Symantec’s acquisition of Veritas Software, Macromedia’s acquisition of Adobe Systems, Data Domain's acquisition by EMC, King Digital’s acquisition by Activision Blizzard, Spansion’s merger with Cypress Semiconductor and Concur’s acquisition by SAP.
-He has managed numerous HSR “second requests” and related foreign investigations involving market concentration, technology and IP issues, including matters such as Adobe/Macromedia, Cooper/Ocular Sciences, Cadence/CCT, Microsoft/Intuit and VeriSign/Thawte.
+He has handled several hundred filings with the Federal Trade Commission and Department of Justice antitrust sections specifically responsible for technology matters, including many of the most significant transactions in the industry, such as Cisco Systems' acquisition of Scientific Atlanta, Symantec’s acquisition of Veritas Software, Macromedia’s acquisition by Adobe, Data Domain's acquisition by EMC, King Digital’s acquisition by Activision Blizzard, Spansion’s merger with Cypress Semiconductor, Cray's acquisition by HPE and Concur’s acquisition by SAP.
+He has managed numerous HSR “second requests” and related foreign investigations involving market concentration, technology and IP issues, including matters such as Adobe/Macromedia, Cooper/Ocular Sciences, Cadence/CCT, Microsoft/Intuit, P&G/Billie and VeriSign/Thawte.
 Mark has also represented numerous domestic and foreign clients in connection with matters before the Committee on Foreign Investment in the United States.

 Mark also provides daily advice and counseling on the issues and business practices critical to technology industries, including R&D collaborations, patent pools and standard setting, product interoperability, patent and copyright misuse, package licensing and bundling, marketing and distribution, and pricing and discrimination.
 He has represented scores of IT, internet and life sciences companies, from startups to industry leaders.
 In addition to Cisco Systems and Symantec, notable companies he has represented include ASML, CooperVision, GoPro, Intuit, Sun Microsystems, Veritas and VeriSign.